adsharma/adsharma.github.io/_posts/2025-10-17-graph-archiving.md

 Despite their CSR foundation, GraphAr and graph-std diverge in execution:
 - **YAML** vs **ladybug catalog**: graph-std prefers keeping metadata about the table in the system catalog of the database.
 This design is inspired by DuckLake's design.
 - **Naming**: GraphAr uses "vertex" and "edge," aligning with graph theory. graph-std goes with "node" and "edge," nodding to Pythonic simplicity (think NetworkX).
 - **File Structure**: graph-std consolidates into three (or four) Parquet files, using row groups for internal sharding—compact and CLI-friendly.
-GraphAr requires a directory of Parquet files per property, plus a manifest, favoring schema flexibility but increasing complexity.
+GraphAr requires a more deeply nested directory of Parquet files, plus a manifest, which allows distributing larger graphs.
 - **Multiple Orderings, Filetypes**: GraphAr allows ORC, Parquet, CSV and JSON. graph-std allows only parquet for now and narrower sorting choices (`ORDER BY src, dst`).

 In the end, graph-std makes a practical choice - go with a single SQL `ORDER BY` and leverage DuckDB's `EXPORT DATABASE`.
 It could support formats other than Parquet in the future (as duckdb's export supports them).